Bianchi period polynomials: Hecke action and congruences: Introduction

 The repository also contains many eigenvalues of the above-mentioned forms, numerically witnessing the congruences we prove (see Section 5).
-The code was written and run on \textsf{Magma} V2.25-4, on the Sheffield School of Mathematics and Statistics server, Intel(R) Xeon(R) CPU E5-2683 v3 @ 2.00GHz, with 128GB of RAM, running Ubuntu 22.04.2 LTS.
+The code was written and run on \textsf{Magma} V2.25-4, on the Sheffield School of Mathematics and Statistics server, Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} CPU E5-2683 v3 @ 2.00GHz, with 128GB of RAM, running Ubuntu 22.04.2 LTS.
+The data computed can also be found at